gvSIGAssociation/gvnix/readme.md

 distributed by the core development team, we recommend that you visit gvNIX download page http://www.gvnix.org and read the documentation.

-Copyright (C) 2010 Conselleria d'Infraestructures i Transport - Generalitat Valenciana
+Copyright (C) 2010 DGTI - Generalitat Valenciana

 This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
 To view a copy of this license, visit